 Hello ladies and gentlemen and welcome to RefrigerantHQ.
 Today we will be taking an in-depth look at the newer HFO refrigerant from Chemours known as R-454B or XL41.
 This Opteon HFO refrigerant was created as an alternative to the ever commonly used R-410A Puron.
 While we have only been using 410A for around ten years or so there is already a push to phase down 410A usage and replace it with a refrigerant with much lesser Global Warming Potential.

 One of the top contenders to replace R-410A is this new HFO refrigerant known as R-454B.
 In this article we’re going to take a look at all of the facts about this refrigerant and also share our thoughts about the refrigerant.
-If you see anything that is missing or if anything is inaccurate please reach out to me and I will correct as soon as possible.
+If you see anything that is missing or if anything is inaccurate please reach out to us via the contact form.

 |Name (2):||XL41 (Opteon)|